 Germany is, by reputation, a nation of hard-working, competitive, and highly disciplined people, and this can very well be attributed to the nation’s economic success.
 But its current reputation cannot take away from the turbulent and violent history that the country and its people have seen.
 Germany’s beautiful landscape of idyllic castles, modern cities, snow-capped mountains, and surreal sceneries was once a hotspot of continuous strife and war.
+Planning a trip here soon?
+Be sure to check out the best unique hotels and treehouse hotels for your accommodation needs.
 However, if there’s one thing the country has held onto, it is its regional and cultural ethos, which is evident in every aspect of the country, and most obviously in its culinary delights, which you can absolutely partake in: beverages, main course, desserts, and even street foods.
 Stop by one of the many street-side vendors peppered across city streets and binge away!
-Here are some of the top street food you must try in Germany.
+Here are some of the top street food in Germany.

 No list of foods will ever be complete without a sweet dish.
 Apfelstrudel is Germany’s favourite, and it is a lot like apple pie.
 Flakey sheets of buttery pastry enclose crunchy or sometimes slightly mushy apples, with an accompaniment of cinnamon, raisins, or any other nuts the baker chooses to put in.
 The delicate casing holding this mix is then carefully placed in a baking tray and baked until the pastry coating turns a brilliant golden brown.
 Pair this with a dollop of ice cream and a cup of joe and you have yourself a great combo!